 Wild apple (Bellucia pentamera) – locally called manzana silvestre, smell and taste similar in tartness to apples with soft flesh and tiny seeds throughout the fruit.
 Grows wild in the mountain areas and throughout the region.

-Strawberry tree or cotton candy tree (mutingia) – textured soft leaves with jagged edges, white flower resembles strawberry flowers, fruit is small, round and red skin when ripe, white flesh with tiny seeds throughout.
+Strawberry tree or cotton candy tree or Jamaica cherry (mutingia) – textured soft leaves with jagged edges, white flower resembles strawberry flowers, fruit is small, round and red skin when ripe, white flesh with tiny seeds throughout.
 Fast growing softwood tree and can be pruned heavily.

 Matoa (Pometia pinnata) – red and green types, round fruit with sweet jelly flesh and brown seed in the middle.